How To Rebloom Your Amaryllis Bulbs

 Plenty of Amaryllis Varieties To Choose From

-Amaryllis plants are native to South America, and the flowers we grow for Christmas are hybrids cultivated from these native varieties.
+Amaryllis plants are native to South America, and the Christmas flowers we grow are hybrids derived from these native varieties.

 Nowadays, there are over 600 different Amaryllis varieties, and new ones are being cultivated all the time, especially in the Netherlands, South Africa, the USA, and Japan.